Dental Implants in Long Island City

 Are dental implants painful?

 Most patients report that dental implant surgery is less uncomfortable than they expected.
 During the procedure, the area will be numbed with local anesthesia so you won't feel any pain.
 Some discomfort is normal in the days following surgery, but it's typically manageable with over-the-counter pain relievers.
-Many patients have reported it it to be less painful than a tooth extraction.
+Many patients have reported it to be less painful than a tooth extraction.
 We provide detailed post-operative instructions and may prescribe pain medication if needed.
-Most patients can return to work and normal activities within a day or two, although you may need to stick to soft foods for a while.
-Any discomfort usually subsides significantly within a week.
+Most patients can return to work and normal activities within a day or two.

 How long do dental implants last?